Conflux-Chain/CIPs/CIPs/cip-3.md

 - P104: ~1.3M/s
 - P106: ~0.9M/s

 Note that driven by profit, we expect that proprietary mining software developers will work on Conflux to optimize the miner implementation further.
-The mining speed therefore may improve further.
+The mining speed therefore may improve in the future.

 ## Backwards Compatibility
 <!--All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->